OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *Number of Intervals* – the simulation number of intervals.

   -  *Interval* – the length of one interval (i.e., stepsize)

+-  :ref:`omedit-interactive`

+  -  Simulate with steps (makes the interactive simulation synchronous; plots nicer curves at the expense of performance)

+  -  Simulation server port

 -  Integration